mittsahl/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

-This directory is about using hash tables in c
+This project is about using hash tables